gmuinos/gmuinos.github.io/stuff/tastingWine/index.md

 Wine is the most varied product you can eat or drink in terms of different chemical compounds.
 They interact with each other, they change with temperature, the smell, taste, and touch interact with each other, they interact with the food,...
 Each wine experience is unique to that person and that moment.

+## Why is wine so confusing?
+Wine has been produced for thousands of years in areas not connected to each other.
+Furthermore, each of those areas has changed with time, and some areas influenced each other.
+Because of this independence, different areas grow wines attending to different factors.
+In some areas the grapes define the wine even if it can be made in different ways.
+In other areas, the grapes do not matter as long as the final taste is close to what's desired.
+Some places clasify wines by production quality and other by how long it was in a barrel.

+> Wine is not a set of variables with different values but a set of different variabes, that include different values, rendering everything slightly confusing.

 ## Two or more

 Tasting is about building a sense of position in the space.
 The more we taste, te easier it gets to locate ourselves in the space.
 Therefore, trying one drink every few days will reset the references and will make every wine taste like wine again.